robcharlwood/multi-region-cloud-run-terraform/README.md

 ## Changes

-Please see the [CHANGELOG.md](https://github.com/robcharlwood/multi-region-cloud-run-terraform/blob/master/CHANGELOG.md) file additions, changes, deletions and fixes between each version
+Please see the [CHANGELOG.md](https://github.com/robcharlwood/multi-region-cloud-run-terraform/blob/master/CHANGELOG.md) file additions, changes, deletions and fixes between each version.

 ## License

-This project is licensed under the CC0-1.0 License - please see the [LICENSE.md](https://github.com/robcharlwood/multi-region-cloud-run-terraform/blob/master/LICENSE) file for details
+This project is licensed under the CC0-1.0 License - please see the [LICENSE.md](https://github.com/robcharlwood/multi-region-cloud-run-terraform/blob/master/LICENSE) file for details.